 - NYISO The NYISO coordinates the NYS Power System voltages throughout the NYCA. - Transmission Owners Transmission Owners are responsible for the local control of the Reactive Power resources that are connected to their network. - Suppliers Suppliers are expected to operate their Resources within demonstrated reactive capability limits.
-VSS suppliers are also expected to maintain a specific voltage level, as directed by the NYISO and the Transmission Owner System Operator, under both steady-state and post-contingency operating conditions subject to the limitations of the Resource's tested reactive capability.
+VSS suppliers are also expected to maintain a specific voltage level, as directed by the NYISO and the Transmission Owner System Operator, under both steadystate and post-contingency operating conditions subject to the limitations of the Resource's tested reactive capability.
+Resources engaged in Dual Participation and providing VSS must meet all requirements identified in the NYISO Market Services Tariff and this Ancillary Services Manual.